allyourbankarebelongtous/pleb-vpn/README.md

 can find a guide to install OpenVPN and take your node clearnet on your own nothing is stopping you from contacting @allyourbankarebelongtous or anyone else willing to share a VPS and paying them a small monthly fee to gain a clearnet IP and a couple of forwarded ports.
+You will have to figure out how to:
+1) Install and configure openvpn.
-You will have to figure out how to change the port LND or Core Lightning uses to talk to the outside world and how to implement hybrid mode or clearnet yourself.
+2) Change the port LND or Core Lightning uses and how to implement hybrid mode.
+3) Manually configure any other service that you want (wireguard, LetsEncryt, etc).
 There are numerous guides on how to do this.

 **I want to update my node.
 What do I need to do?**